Lohit9/React-Native-Sample/README.md

 # React-Native-Sample-

-React Native Sample app @ Shopify
+React Native sample app using Shopify's mobile buy sdk.

-Added
+**Directions**

+* The bridgeMe file contains the app (status: working condition)
+* All the other files are sample app files and test files